E3SM-Project/scream/components/scream/docs/build.md

 SCREAM's configuration and build system is based on [CMake](https://cmake.org/).
 CMake has been around a while and has gained a lot of traction in recent years, especially in the HPC community.
-It has good [reference documentation](https://cmake.org/cmake/help/latest/index.html), but it can be tricky to use if you've never encountered.
-Ask a SCREAM team member for help if you're stuck.
+It has good [reference documentation](https://cmake.org/cmake/help/latest/index.html), but it can be tricky to use if you've never encountered it.
+Ask a SCREAM team member for help if you're stuck on something CMake-related.

 If you see a `CMakeLists.txt` files or a file with a `.cmake` suffix, that's just part of the build system.
 You might also see files with `CTest` as part of